Savings & Support

 Learn About Savings Options

-If you have no insurance and need financial assistance, we will evaluate your eligibility for Medicaid and for the Pfizer Patient Assistance Program.
+If you have no insurance and need financial assistance, we will refer you to Medicaid if you appear to be eligible.
+If turned down, we will evaluate you for the Pfizer Patient Assistance Program.
 If you are eligible, we will provide you XELJANZ or

 To speak with someone at XELSOURCE about your insurance coverage and medication costs for XELJANZ or